life-itself/web3/concepts/non-economic.md

 # Non-economic
-The property of a process having no economic importance or implication, a closed loop in which there are in inflows or outflows of good or services.
+The property of a process having no economic importance or implication, a closed loop in which there are net zero inflows and outflows of good or services.

 See [ficticious commodity](ficticious-commodity.md) and [artificial scarcity](artificial-scarcity.md).